Ising model on random triangulations of the disk: phase transition: Local limits and geometry at

-Throughout this section, fix $\nu\in (1,\nu_c)$.
+Throughout this subsection, fix $\nu\in (1,\nu_c)$.
 We start by considering first the convergence $\prob_{p,q}^\nu\to\prob_p^\nu$.
-For that purpose, we choose the peeling algorithm $\algo_\+$, for a reason explained in Lemmas~\ref{lem:integralconvergence}~and~\ref{lem:hit0h}.
+For that purpose, we choose the peeling algorithm $\algo_\+$ defined in Section~\ref{sec:peeling}.
+The reason for this choice is explained by Remark~\ref{rmk:pdrift} and Lemma~\ref{lem:hit0h} below.
 Again, the only thing to show is that $\Probh_p(T_0<\infty)=1$ for every finite $p\geq 0$.
 However, due to the fact that $\Probh_p(T_m=1)\sim c_m\cdot p^{-5/2}$, we need a different strategy as in \cite{CT20} to prove that result.
-At this point, recall the drift of the perimeter processes: $\EE_\infty(X_1)=-\EE_\infty(Y_1)>0$ from Proposition~\ref{prop:orderparam}.
+At this point, recall the drift of the perimeter processes: $\EE_\infty(X_1)=-\EE_\infty(Y_1)>0$ from Proposition~\ref{prop:orderparam intro}.
 This drift is used to estimate the drift of the perimeter process for a large $p<\infty$.

 \begin{lemma} Let $\nu\in (1,\nu_c)$.
 Then,

 Likewise, \end{lemma}

 \begin{proof} For $p>m>1$, we make the decomposition By the convergence of the peeling process,